A 30-Day CGM Experiment for PCOS: Food, Stress, Sleep, ACV, Bitters & Berberine (While Breastfeeding)

 Last time I had a CGM (~3 years ago) I was shocked by how much I spiked from a few slices of sourdough pizza…

-It does NOT diagnose disease.
+Note: A CGM does NOT diagnose disease.
 It gives me a live reading of patterns under my skin.

 And these patterns tell me stories annual blood tests cannot.